jcreys/basic-cms/README.md

 # Email CMS dashboard
 A low-code email builder CMS platform where an administrator can start an automated email campaign.
 This features a WYSIWYG email builder using Unlayer API.
-The motivation behind this project was to help monetize my friend's social media by starting a daily newsletter that is fully automated and easy to create, edit, delete emails within the campaign.
+The motivation behind this project was to help monetize  social media marathon runner influencer by starting a daily newsletter that is fully automated and easy to create, edit, delete emails within the campaign.
 The automation is handled by using a Cron job to process and compose emails daily to subscribers that have been fetched daily from Sendinblue to the Postgres database.

  Technologies: React, Redux, JavaScript, PostgreSQL, Unlayer API, CSS, HTML, Material UI, Sendinblue, Zapier https://www.figma.com/file/e71EjMsnaZmN6s131upiRM/DailyWorkout-Pro?node-id=316-677&t=7tnKalrrF17TdHeq-0